The Value of well-defined NCR and CAR

 Step 3: Document these examples specifically in the QMS procedure for reference.

-By tackling as many grey areas and making them either black or white, the QMS becomes simpler, and significantly more effective.
-Also, because no one’s memory is perfect, the procedure will ensure that reporting is both consistent across locations, but will remain.
+By tackling as many gray areas and making them either black or white, the QMS becomes simpler, and significantly more effective.
+Also, because no one’s memory is perfect, the procedure will ensure that reporting is consistent across locations.